 Rules are a system that provides procedures by which humans live.
 They govern our homes, schools, and communities.
-Reflect on the following questions:

 - Are rules important?
 Why or why not? - What rules do you follow in your home and at school? - Are there any rules that you think are unnecessary?